 Roles in workspaces in Power BI

-Workspaces are places to collaborate with colleagues and create collections of dashboards, reports, datasets, and paginated reports.
+Workspaces are places to collaborate with colleagues and create collections of dashboards, reports, semantic models, and paginated reports.
 This article describes the different roles in workspaces, and what people in each role can do.
 For more information, see workspaces in Power BI.

 To create a new workspace, see Create a workspace.